ned14/outcome/doc/src/content/changelog/_index.md

 is declared as `auto &&v = std::move(unique).assume_value()`.
 This passes through the rvalue referencing, and completely avoids copies and moves of `Foo`.
 If you wish to not extract the value but also specify unique storage, there is a new `OUTCOME_TRYV2(refspec, expr)`.

-For those of you using `OUTCOME_CO_TRY` within Coroutines, be aware that `decltype(co_await)` is not permitted in C++ 20 (you will get an error such as "'co_await' cannot appear in an unevaluated context", see https://stackoverflow.com/questions/61274146/c-find-co-await-awaitable-result-type for why).
-Some compilers implement, as an extension, support for `decltype(co_await)` (currently: GCC only).
-Therefore if `co_await` appears anywhere in the expression, you cannot use the deducing form of TRY.
-Instead you will need to force the type of the internal unique to avoid the call to `decltype()` e.g. `OUTCOME_CO_TRY((auto &&, v), co_await expr)`.
-My hope is that a future C++ standard will remove this restriction of using operator `co_await` within `decltype()` for simple types of awaitable which do not change their signature based on the calling Coroutine.

 My thanks to KamilCuk from https://stackoverflow.com/questions/66069152/token-detection-within-a-c-preprocessor-macro-argument for all their help in designing the new overloaded TRY syntax.
 My thanks also to vasama for reporting this